alankrantas/alankrantas.github.io/README.md

 Both main and view mode will be squashed into a single column when the screen width becomes smaller than `992` px.

 Some reusable components, like `Image` and `Showcase`, has properties to control the component responsive behavior under different inner widths.

+## Add New View Content

+To add a new "page" in the site:

+1. Add an entry in `/src/lib/data/info/ViewItems.json` with correct component file name and image URL.
+2. Add a "view item" component under `/src/lib/components/viewitem-content`.
+3. Add a 800x400 px JPEG image under `/static/main`.

 ---